Frichetten/aws_stealth_perm_enum/README.md

 * workmail

 Update 12/19/2020: DirectConnect no longer appears to be vulnerable to this issue.

+Update 4/21/2020: GameLift and Personalize no longer appear to be vulnerable to this issue, and broke a previous proof of concept.

 Note: not all API calls for these services are vulnerable.
 For a complete list of every vulnerable API call please see /enum_all_api_calls/final-vuln-api-list.txt.